wp-plugins/gwolle-gb/readme.txt

 == Screenshots ==

+1. Frontend view of the list of guestbook entries.
+On top the button that will show the form when clicked.
+Then pagination.
+Then the list of entries.
+2. Dashboard widget with new and unchecked entries.
-1. Overview panel, so that you easily can see what's the overall status.
+3. Main page with the overview panel, so that you easily can see what's the overall status.
-2. List of the entries.
+2. List of guestbook entries.
 Notice the icons displaying the status of an entry (Can be turned off in the settings panel).
 3. The editor for a single entry.
-4. Settings panel (showing version 1.0.5).
+The Actions are using AJAX.
+There is a log of each entry what happened to this entry.
+4. Settings panel, showing version 1.1.4.
+This is the first tab where you can select which parts of the form to show and use.

 == Changelog ==